CMTA/CMTAT/README.md

 | ---------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | AuthorizationModule    | [authorization.md](./doc/modules/presentation/security/authorization.md) | [AuthorizationModule.sol](./contracts/modules/security/AuthorizationModule.sol) |
 | OnlyDelegateCallModule | [onlyDelegateCallModule.md](./doc/modules/presentation/security/onlyDelegateCallModule.md) | [OnlyDelegateCallModule.sol](./contracts/modules/security/OnlyDelegateCallModule.sol) |

-### SnpashotModule

-This module was not audited during the audit made by ABDK and it is no longer imported by default inside the CMTAT.

-If you want to add this module, you have to uncomment the specific lines "SnapshotModule" inside the file `CMTAT_BASE.sol`.

-Be warned that this module may possibly contain security flaws.

-A CMTAT version inheriting from the SnapshotModule and used for **testing** purpose is available here: [CMTATSnapshotStandaloneTest.sol](./contracts/test/CMTATSnapshot/CMTATSnapshotStandaloneTest.sol) & [CMTATSnapshotProxyTest.sol](./contracts/test/CMTATSnapshot/CMTATSnapshotProxyTest.sol)

 ## Security